-Since past couple of months, we have been receiving multiple emails from many of you asking for the posts related to LeanFT.
-We always tried to address all your questions as appropriately as possible and will continue to do so, this time we thought to come up with a comprehensive tutorial on LeanFT, which will help to address most of the scenarios around LeanFT.
-Here you go, the most awaited Series LeanFT Tutorial.
-This series will contain posts on various aspects, feature, components of LeanFT, our aim is to get yourself acquainted completely.
+Since past couple of months, we have been receiving multiple emails from many of you asking for the materials related to LeanFT.
+We always tried to address all you ask as appropriately and will continue to do so, but we thought to come up with a comprehensive tutorial on LeanFT, which will help to address most of the problems.
+So, here is the most awaited Tutorial Series for LeanFT.
+This series will contain posts on various aspects, feature, components of LeanFT, our aim is to get yourself acquainted with LeanFT completely.
 If you don’t want to miss any post, subscribe now and as always feel free to reach us if you have any doubts, comments, suggestions.

 What is LeanFT?

 LeanFT is a solution by HPE built for continuous integration and testing.
 It’s a fully integrated in standard development IDEs: Visual Studio, Eclipse, and IntelliJ.
 It enables the development of test scripts based on standard unit testing frameworks, such as NUnit, JUnit, and TestNG.
 With various features and capabilities, it’s a great tool for efficient automation and for collaboration with Agile and DevOps teams.

 We are not going to discuss much on the overview, you should take a look on the basic overview of LeanFT, read our earlier post on LeanFT by Vinayak Gaur

 Try LeanFT free with demo license for 60 days.
 Download Leaft free!

 A machine-specific license based on a specific locking code per computer.
 The key must be entered once only, and provides one installation per key.

 A computer with multiple bootable partitions may generate a different locking code for each partition.
 When obtaining a seat license key, you must use the locking code for the partition on which you want to use LeanFT.

 A license taken from a license server on a per-session basis.
 You must have an active network connection to install and check out commuter licenses.

 Each time LeanFT starts, it tries to connect to the License Server for an available license.